IBM/ix-cms-connector/README.md

 - **node 18** - This project needs node 18 in order to run.
 You can use `nvm install 18` and `nvm use 18` for that.

-- **pnpm** - pnpm is used as a package manager as it is disk efficient and stores all js packages in a local store. this project assumes prior installation of pnpm.
-For more details see: https://pnpm.io/motivation.
+- **pnpm** - [pnpm](https://pnpm.io/motivation) is used as a package manager as it is disk efficient and stores all js packages in a local store. this project assumes prior installation of pnpm.
+For more details see: .
 For installation instructions see: https://pnpm.io/installation

+- **preact** - [Preact](https://preactjs.com/) is the chosen JavaScript library used to build the cms connector as an alternative to React.:

 ### Installation